unlikelyso/unlikelyso/src/blog/10-ways-to-piss-off-your-designer-without-even-trying.md

 <p>
 Each of these situations is frustrating, but the weight of it all can make a designer’s work unbearable.
 So when the designer you work with is upset, consider which of the situations above they might be struggling with.
-Having <a href="/aita-at-work/">honest conversations</a> when difficult situations happen can resolve many disagreements, leading to more effective collaboration.
+Having honest conversations when <a href="/aita-at-work/">difficult situations</a> happen can resolve many disagreements, leading to more effective collaboration.
 </p>